 Large, flat, upward-facing, pure-white flowers on plants of uniform height, Cosmos ‘Apollo White’ flowers consistently from June until well into the autumn.
 The Apollo Series is the new standard in short cosmos.
 Height 60cm.

 Cosmos sulphureus ‘Brightness Red’

 Semi-double flowers in vivid reddish orange, with a few orange-flowered plants mixed in.
 Flowers are sparse at first but prolific later on, and open at various heights on the plant, not only at the top.
 Height 50cm.

-My favourite, the white flowers are exquisite with their unique pattern: each petal is boldly tipped and edged in magenta pink with a similar ring around the eye.
+My favourite, the white flowers are exquisite with their unique pattern: each petal on this cosmos is boldly tipped and edged in magenta pink with a similar ring around the eye.
 Sadly, it can be variable, and there are some ‘off’ types.
 Height 1.2m.

 A new medium-height cultivar with large, mainly semi-double flowers striped in lavender pink and blushed white.
-Very pretty, early, long-flowering and prolific, but, strangely, its flowers all face in different directions.
+Very pretty, early, long-flowering and prolific cosmos, but, strangely, its flowers all face in different directions.
 Height 1.2m.

 You can find more information on hardiness ratings here.